Sarkutz/datasciencecoursera/notes/README.md

     sudo apt-get install r-base r-base-dev

-Ubuntu 12.04 has version 2.14.1, which is sufficient for RStudio.
+Ubuntu 12.04 has version 2.14.1 of R, which is sufficient for RStudio.

 ## RStudio Installation